peacecorps/PCSA/README.md

 ### Avoid doing the following mistakes
 1. Fix a new issue and submit a PR without reporting and getting it approved at first.
 2. Fix an issue assigned to somebody else and submit a PR before the assignee does.
+3. Report issues which are previously reported by others.
+(Please check the closed issues too before you report an issue).
+4. Suggest completely new developments in the issue list.
+(Please use the mailing list for this kind of suggestions.
+Use issue list to suggest bugs/features in the already implemented sections.)

 ### Best Practices
 1. Please use meaningful commit messages in PRs.